trap-representation/Zero-out-the-bits/docs/you_have_been_lied_to/you_have_been_lied_to.md

 ### Claim 5

->Any object can be reinterpreted by accessing it with an lvalue expression with the desired type.
+>Any object can be reinterpreted by accessing it with an lvalue expression of the desired type.

 Let's take the following snippet an as example.